bestia-dev/rust_wasm_pwa_minimal_clock/README.md

 Writing PWA with Rust is fairly easy.
 Just do it.
 Use this tutorial a minimal use case scenario.
 You can then set any HTML you can imagine.
 There is no end to the possibilities.
-You can use many libraries to make it easier to create a virtual DOM like Dodrio.
+There are many libraries to make the work with Rust and wasm easier.